Yan Ruisheng: Release and reception

 Yan Ruisheng premiered on 1 July 1921 at the Olympic Theatre in Shanghai's international settlement.
 One of the largest cinemas in Shanghai, the Olympic – owned by Spanish entrepreneur Antonio Ramos – was normally used for first-run releases of Hollywood and French imports.
 The Chinese Cinema Study Society rented the theatre at 200 yuan (¥ in 2019) (Note: The yuan (symbol: ¥) is the basic unit of Chinese currency.
 Originally used to describe the Spanish dollar, the definition expanded to include various forms of dollar; it also provides the etymology for the Japanese yen and the Korean won.
-It remains used to denote units of the renminbi, the currency of the People's Republic of China since 1949 (Mulvey 2010).
+The symbol has remained in use to denote units of the renminbi, the currency of the People's Republic of China since 1949 (Mulvey 2010).
 For more detail on the evolution of currency in the Republic of China, see Yuan (currency)#Republican era.) per day, which excluded the cost of advertising.
 Given the general underperformance of Chinese films at the time, the extravagance of the release could have been disastrous.

 However, Yan Ruisheng was an immediate commercial success.
 Despite high ticket prices, ranging from one to twenty yuan (equivalent to ¥ to ¥ in 2019), (Note: For comparison, in 1920s Shanghai, the average monthly expenses for an unmarried unskilled worker was 11.85 yuan; an unmarried skilled worker in the same period averaged 19.26 yuan per month in expenses (Xu 2000).) screenings were sold out.
 The most expensive balcony seats were reserved prior to the premiere, and per-day revenues reached 1,300 yuan (¥ in 2019).
 Total profits for the one-week screening were reported at 4,000 yuan (¥ in 2019).
 This success challenged the contemporary belief that domestically produced films were unprofitable, and the film toured China extensively in subsequent weeks.
 By mid-July it had been shown in Beijing, Tianjin, and Hankou.
 It was screened in Taiwan in 1925.

 In its technical achievements, the film was praised.
 Critics highlighted the film's cohesion and realism, with some comparing it positively to imported films.
 Reviewing for the Shen Bao, Mu Gong wrote: